 I have wanted to write this article for years, but I have successfully procrastinated to avoid sounding too “preachy” to my business readers.
 However, I finally realized that I have important ideas to share about servant leadership.
 My management style has been significantly shaped by what I learned at church and in my career.

-I was raised a Lutheran, and I have tried to live my life congruent with Christian beliefs.
-Fortunately, I started working for a large midwestern retailer that had powerful feelings about servant leadership.
+I was raised a Lutheran and have tried to live my life congruent with Christian beliefs.
+Fortunately, I started working for a large midwestern retailer with powerful feelings about servant leadership.
 My new company’s guiding principles were written in the 1960s, long before popular humanistic management evolved.
-Here is an excerpt of that original document:
+Here is an excerpt from that original document:

 “Helping others succeed is the key to being a successful manager.
 We believe in the first assistant philosophy.
 The concept visualizes an upside-down organizational chart with all managers serving as assistants to those above them on the chart.
 The customer is at the top of the chart, and the bottom is management.
-Managers understand that they do not run their part of the business; rather, they should assist others who do.
-They do not think of themselves as the bosses.
+Managers understand that they do not run their part of the business but should assist others who do.
+They do not think of themselves as bosses.
 They understand that any rewards they might enjoy come from what is accomplished by those with whom they work.”

-Business leaders are often encouraged to be secretive about their religious beliefs in business to maintain team harmony.
-However, if you are a Christian, your faith inherently shapes your leadership style.
-Christians are called to hold themselves to a higher standard, following Jesus’s example for us.
-We can do this by adopting and practicing servant leadership in your business.
+Business leaders are often encouraged to be secretive about their religious beliefs to maintain team harmony.
+However, your faith inherently shapes your leadership style if you are a Christian.
+Christians are called to hold themselves to a higher standard, following Jesus’s example.
+We can do this by adopting and practicing servant leadership in our business.

 What Is Servant Leadership?